by Julie K. Trevelyan

 When it came to picking enemies, Buckskin Bill chose a fairly big one: the National Forest Service.
 After having lived quietly in his chosen riverside haven for years, Buckskin bristled when the Forest Service pushed to have the entire place designated as a Primitive Area, which meant no human habitation whatsoever allowed.
 Eventually, the government agency was convinced that one man who lived off the land in an authentic manner deserved to stay there.
 Perhaps the famous Buckskin Bill Tower hastened them along to their decision: Buckskin erected the stone gun tower in sheer defiance and daring to those who would try to wrest away his way of life.
 Despite this skirmish, Buckskin remained friendly to his government.
 He once stated, “Oh, I’m patriotic.
 Ever’ time a bald eagle flies by, I take off my hat.”

-Buckskin Bill died in 1980, a mountain man to the last.
+Buckskin Bill died in 1980, a mountain man to the last of his days.
 The Buckskin Bill Museum, located on the Salmon River’s Five Mile Bar, showcases the actual items he made and used in his lifetime.
 It also has a cool interactive video tour you can take right on your screen.

 Better yet, head up to the Salmon River and see it in person during your own river rafting adventure.
 The river still flows mighty and strong, and has some sweet rapids on it as well.
 After you visit Buckskin’s old homestead, prepare to whoop and holler as you run Jackson and Ludwig rapids on Idaho’s wonderful River of No Return–the Salmon River, once home to extraordinary people such as Buckskin Bill, last of the mountain men.